Complete-Genomics/DNBSEQ_Complete_WGS/README.md

     By default, each process only keeps the output files.
 If you want to check the intermediate files within a process, use this flag.
     ```

-4. Executor and MegaBOLT setting, four combinations:
+4. Executor setting:
     Make sure CWGS is in your PATH.
-    1. on clusters by SGE (Sun Grid Engine) and no MegaBOLT (default)
+    1. on clusters by SGE (Sun Grid Engine) (default)
         Confirm the working queue and project number, which can be specified using --queue, and --project for regular queue, and project id, respectively.
 Use "--project none" if the system doesn't support a project id.
         E.g.
         ```
         CWGS sample.list --queue all.q --project none > run.log 2>&1 &
         ```
-    2. on clusters by SGE with MegaBOLT nodes.
-        Ensure the clusters contain at least one MegaBOLT queue and have a queue for them, e.g. bolt.q.
-        Confirm the working queue and project number, which can be specified using --queue, --boltq, and --project for regular queue, MegaBOLT queue, and project id, respectively.
-Use "--project none" if the system doesn't support a project id.
-        E.g.
-        ```
-        CWGS sample.list -bolt --queue all.q --boltq bolt.q --project none > run.log 2>&1 &
-        ```
-    3. locally run, or slurm run
+    2. locally run, or slurm run
         Run with "-exec local" option.
         Run with "-exec slurm -partition ${partition} -nodelist ${nodelist} " option.
         E.g.
         ```
         CWGS sample.list -exce local > run.log 2>&1 &
-        ```
-    5. locally run on a MegaBOLT machine.
-        Run with "-exce local" and "--use_megabolt true " option.
-        E.g.
-        ```
-        CWGS sample.list -exce local --use_megabolt true > run.log 2>&1 &
         ```
 5. Parameters:
    Set parameters with command line or with [nextflow.config](modules/nextflow.config).
 For example, MEM, CPU, deepvariant model dv_machine = "t7" or "g400".